openstack/devstack/doc/source/configuration.rst

     | *Defaults: ``LOGFILE="" LOGDAYS=7 LOG_COLOR=True``*
     |  By default ``stack.sh`` output is only written to the console
-       where is runs.
+       where it runs.
 It can be sent to a file in addition to the console by setting ``LOGFILE`` to the fully-qualified name of the destination log file.
 A timestamp will be appended to the given filename for each run of ``stack.sh``.